Log Linear Model

 1.)
 Why do we use log in linear regression?

 5.)
-What is the difference between linear and logarithmic regression?
+What distinguishes linear from logarithmic regression?

 Linear regression is a way of describing how one variable (the dependent variable) changes with respect to changes in another variable (the independent variable).
-In linear regression, the equation describing the relationship between the two variables is a straight line.
+In linear regression, the equation expressing the relationship between the two variables is a straight line.

-Logarithmic regression is also a way of describing how one variable changes with respect to changes in another variable, but in logarithmic regression, the equation describing the relationship between the two variables is a curved line.
-Logarithmic regression is often used when dealing with data that follow a power law.
+On the other hand, logarithmic regression also illustrates how one variable changes concerning changes in another variable.
+However, in logarithmic regression, the equation that articulates the relationship between the variables is a curved line.
+Logarithmic regression is commonly employed when working with data that adheres to a power law

 2. Implementing a log linear model in R & Python